microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 privately via normal mechanisms for Git repositories.
 The [vcpkg repository](https://github.com/microsoft/vcpkg) is an example of a Git registry.

-Using Git registries offers the best experience for custom registries, since you have full control over the versions and contents of your registry.
+Using Git registries offers the best experience for custom registries since you have full control over the versions and contents of your registry.

 ## Filesystem registries